Misdemeanor Attorney in Phoenix

 - Maximum Fine: $750 (plus surcharges)

-- Class 3 Misdemeanor: The least severe criminal classification, with examples including disorderly conduct (in some forms) or minor speeding in a school zone.
+- Class 3 Misdemeanor: The least severe criminal classification, with examples including criminal speeding and criminal trespass in the third degree.

 - Maximum Jail Time: 30 days